Teachers want Ofsted’s ‘reign of terror’ abolished, union says

 A motion calling for Ofsted to be abolished was approved at the NASUWT’s annual conference in Glasgow on Monday.

-It joins the National Education Union (NEU) in calling for an immediate freeze of inspections to allow for full mental health assessments to be conducted on teachers and school leaders.
+It joins the National Education Union (NEU) in calling for an immediate freeze of inspections to allow for full mental health assessments to be carried out on teachers and school leaders.

-Union delegates told the conference they lived and worked in “fear” of inspections which rate schools in England between outstanding and inadequate.
+Union delegates told the conference they live and work in “fear” of inspections which rate schools in England between “outstanding” and “inadequate”.

-It comes following the death of Ruth Perry, headteacher at Caversham Primary School in Reading, who killed herself in January while awaiting an Ofsted report which downgraded her school from the highest rating to the lowest possible.
+It comes after the death of Ruth Perry, headteacher at Caversham Primary School in Reading, Berkshire, who killed herself in January while awaiting an Ofsted report which downgraded her school from the highest rating to the lowest possible.

-Gherie Wedeyesus, a teacher from Brent, said: ““It’s about time we said enough is enough.
+Gherie Wedeyesus, a teacher from Brent, north-west London, said: “It’s about time we said enough is enough.
 You cannot label a whole school including the leadership, educators and the pupils as one word – inadequate.

 “Let’s put an end to this peddler of misery.
 Let’s end this reign of terror and abolish Ofsted.”

-Meanwhile, proposer Martin Hudson from Newcastle-upon-Tyne said: “Ofsted is a scourge of the classroom and the destroyers of teachers.”
+Meanwhile, proposer Martin Hudson, from Newcastle-upon-Tyne, said: “Ofsted is the scourge of the classroom and the destroyer of teachers.”

 He added: “There’s a genuine and deep-seated fear of Ofsted amongst teachers and this is completely unacceptable.”

-Julie Parkin, of the same branch, said school leaders and teachers were placed under “immeasurable pressure” as they prepared for inspections.
+Julie Parkin, of the same branch, said school leaders and teachers are placed under “immeasurable pressure” as they prepare for inspections.

 She said: “Members are expected to remain in school until ridiculous hours of that night before in order to ensure everything is in place.